 For a mid-scale plant, the energy demand is assumed to be 0.64 MWh/tNH3.16 This is for the feed compression of hydrogen from STP and nitrogen at 8 bar.
 In this analysis hydrogen is fed at 30 bar instead of STP and consequently a specific consumption of 0.53 MWh/tNH3 is used.
-This assumption is selected to coincide with the assumption of 0.64 MWh/tNH3 for both the Haber-Bosch and ASU energy requirements on several technoeconomic analyses.14,17

-Finally, regarding the capital cost of the process, this is estimated on the hourly hydrogen consumption, equal to $452 \, \text{E/kW}$ (LHV H_2 in) and the O&M costs are evaluated as 2% of the total CAPEX per year.14 process operates optimally at high loads and continuous mode.
-Hence, the intermediate hydrogen storage is an imperative assumption in order to ensure flexible operation.14
+This assumption is selected to coincide with the assumption of 0.64 MWh/tNH3 for both the Haber-Bosch and ASU energy requirements on several technoeconomic analyses.^{14, 17} this is estimated on the hourly hydrogen consumption, equal to 452 £/kW (LHV H2 in) and the O&M costs are evaluated as 2% of the total CAPEX per year.14